LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * use UserLink and UserLinkList in various components that render user displayName
   * update UserDetailsPanel so that permissions and group listing items are links to admin groups/permissions page
   * add dirty state check for user Profile page navigation

+### version 2.288.3
+*Released*: 14 February 2023
+- Issue 47257: Cannot delete samples from a grid that has a filter applied
+    - make sure setSnapshotSelections() is called before selectionKey based call to getCrossFolderSelectionResult()

+### version 2.288.2
+*Released*: 14 February 2023
+- Issue 47303: fix bad URL redirection from SamplesCreatedSuccessMessage

 ### version 2.288.1
 *Released*: 6 February 2023